SlightlySpicyRabbit/Denoising-Diffusion-Probabilistic-Models-demo/README.md

 * Briefly describe the advantages and limitations of diffusion models

 ## Runtime Environment
-This tutorial is written on Python 3.9.13
+* This tutorial is written on Python 3.9.13

-Three external libraries are used: torch, sklearn, matplotlib
+* Three external libraries are used: torch, sklearn, matplotlib

+## Note
+* This tutorial is intended for readers who have a basic understanding of mathematics and deep neural networks.
+* While this is a novel implementation, it cannot be ignored that it was inspired by many existing tutorials or blog posts.